 \subsubsection{Multi-Loop Edit}

 \begingroup \endgroup

 \begingroup \endgroup Following the multi-loop experiment in Section~\ref{sec:3.3.1}, we report country-level averages across models for five successive I2I edits.
 Our findings reveal a substantial gap between automatic metrics and human judgment.
 As shown in Figure~\ref{fig:multi-loop-edit}, CLIPScore remains largely flat or slightly increases across steps, whereas human-related HQS sharply declines for most model-country pairs.
-This divergence indicates that with continued edits, culturally salient cues-such as context and era-gradually erode, yielding images that appear more aligned with prompts yet remain culturally distorted.
+This divergence indicates that with continued edits, culturally salient cues---such as context and era---gradually erode, yielding images that appear more aligned with prompts yet remain culturally distorted.

 Other automatic metrics, including Aesthetic Score and DreamSim, exhibit modest or decreasing trends but fail to capture culture-specific degradation.
 In contrast, our culture-aware metric shows a stepwise decline consistent with HQS, demonstrating its sensitivity to cultural loss.
 Figure~\ref{fig:best-worst} further illustrates this alignment: the agreement with human selection reaches 73.8\% for best images and 83.7\% for worst images.